-Customer Relationship Management: 5 Phases for a Successful App Growth Strategy
+Customer Relationship Management: 5 App Growth Phases

 In the past years, the topic of Customer Relationship Management has gained more attention for many companies operating in the mobile industry.
+The primary goal of customer relationship management is to build and maintain lasting relationships with customers.

 Given the increasing cost of mobile user acquisition, retention strategies became increasingly important to engage the existing audience, with the aim of improving ROAS.
 Remember the saying, “It costs seven times more to acquire a new user than to retain an existing one”?

-If we think that 25% of users who installed an app use it only once and that after three months only 1.7% are still active, the picture is even more dramatic.
+If we think that 25% of users who installed an app use it only once and that after three months, only 1.7% are still active, the picture is even more dramatic.
 Moreover, mobile companies invest a great deal in acquiring users who, in the end, do not interact with their products.

 For this very reason, mCRM should play a centric role in our growth strategy.